tonghuikang/codecomp/template/README.md

 If there are additional test cases copy them as `a1`, `a2` etc.

 `sample_gen.py` and the Competitive Companion extension will crawl and write the test cases.

+In the code template, there are examples on how to IO.
+Uncomment and use them.